Pune–Miraj–Londa line: Speed limit

 The main-line and the branch lines are classified as 'Group D' lines, and the speeds are limited to 110 km/h.

 Loco sheds

 Pune diesel loco shed houses 175+ locos.
 These include WDM-2, WDM-3A, WDM-3D, WDG-3A, WDP-4D and WDG-4 locos.
 Pune trip shed houses WAP-4, WAP-5, WAP-7, WCAM-2/2P, WCAM-3 and WCAG-1 locos.
 Pune has one trip shed for WDS-4 shunters.

 Major stations

 Major cities in Western Maharashtra such as Pune, Satara, Karad, Sangli and Miraj lie on the Pune–Miraj–Londa line while Kolhapur is connected by a branch line to Miraj.
-In Karnataka, Belgaum is the major city which lies on the Pune–Miraj–Londa line.
+In Karnataka, Belagavi is the major city which lies on the Pune–Miraj–Londa line.